 The best answers in Part II exams present not just facts, but evidence that you understand the subject and can think about it.
-Many questions are not best answered by simply regurgitating a lecture course verbatim.
+Many questions are not best answered by simply regurgitating a lecture course verbatim: questions instead can be quite general and invite you to present the opinions that you have formed on a topic from the lectures, your reading around the subject, seminars etc....
 To produce a considered, comprehensive answer, you may need to select or rearrange information from lectures, perhaps from more than one lecturer and module, make connections between lectures and modules, and include details from papers or book chapters that you have read.

 "Not answering the question" is a surprisingly common mistake which will inevitably cost you marks: so read the question carefully and spend time thinking about it before you start writing.
-An introductory paragraph giving an overview of your answer may help to show that you have a balanced view of the subject (referring to the question, e.g. paraphrasing it, will ensure that you have read it properly and will focus on it in your answer; it is good to return to the question in the final paragraph).
+An introductory paragraph giving an overview of your answer may help to show that you have a balanced view of the subject (referring to the question, e.g. paraphrasing it, will ensure that you have read it properly and will focus on it in your answer; it is good to return to the title of the question in the final paragraph).